-Together! welcomes all Disabled people to our free Arts activities including people with learning difficulties, people with sensory and mobility impairments, people with mental health difficulties and people with long-term health conditions.
-Companions including carers and support workers are also welcome, as are volunteers (working under the direction of the activity leader).
-You can find the Code of Practice for Personal Assistance here and the Code of Conduct for Directors, Employees, Apprentices, Interns and Volunteers here.
+Together! welcomes all Disabled people to our free Clubs and other arts activities including people with learning difficulties, people with sensory and mobility impairments, people with mental health difficulties and people with long-term health conditions.
+If you are taking part to support a Disabled person, you can find the Code of Practice for Personal Assistance here.
+(If you would like to volunteer, the Code of Conduct for Directors, Employees, Apprentices, Interns and Volunteers here.)

-We ask participants to make the following commitments (in-person and online):
+We ask participants or the person supporting them to make the following commitments:

 - We will do our best to be on time.

-- We will put our phones onto silent during the activity.
-If we need to take a call, we will mute ourselves and switch our cameras off first if on Zoom, or leave the room if we are in-person.
+- We will switch our phones to silent/vibrate during the activity.
+If we need to make or take a call, we will mute ourselves and switch our cameras off.

-- We will not bring cigarettes, drugs or alcohol into the activity space or have these on camera.
+- We will not use drugs or alcohol during the activity, nor smoke or vape on camera.